How To Play Hive -A Two Person Strategy Game

 A. When placing a tile, it must be touching an opponent’s tile.

-Expansions and alternatives to Hive include expansion bugs like the Mosquito or Ladybug for even more fun, Magnetic Hive, Hive Pocket, Hive Ultimate, and more.
-Head over to Gen42 website for the expansions and also to find out how to play Hive in a range of different languages.
+Does Hive Have Expansions and alternatives?
+Yes, Hive include expansion bugs like the Mosquito or Ladybug for even more fun, Magnetic Hive, Hive Pocket, Hive Ultimate, and more.

 Want more fun family game guides like this?
 Check out our favorites in: